mmreko/myblog/content/posts/day-12.md

 I hate Linux.
-I think by now everyone in the office already knows that, but I don't think it can be said enough times to convey just how much I __hate__ it.
+I am pretty sure that by now everyone in the office already knows that, but I don't think it can be said enough times to convey just how much I __hate__ it.
 The reasons are many, ranging from its incompatibility with many production applications and drivers, all the way to the user experience.
 I even refused a fantastic laptop just because I couldn't run Windows on it.
 Little did I know that, ironically, Linux would be waiting for me just around the corner.